andypindus/andypindus.github.io/content/about.md

 With a strong balance of technical depth and strategic vision, I help businesses navigate both immediate challenges and long-term goals—whether that means optimizing cloud spend, strengthening security postures, or streamlining DevOps pipelines for efficiency and scale.

-Outside of work, I stay active cycling through the city and training at the gym, always looking for new ways to push limits—both personally and professionally.
+Outside of work, I stay active cycling and training at the gym, always looking for new ways to push limits—both personally and professionally.

-Bringing the right mix of technology, strategy, and leadership, I help companies move beyond yesterday’s solutions and build for the future.
+**Bringing the right mix of technology, strategy, and leadership, I help companies move beyond yesterday’s solutions and build for the future.**